Central limit theorems for discretized occupation time functionals: Optimality for Brownian motion

-\end{thm} In view of Corollary \ref{cor:CLT_II} and with the trapezoidal rule $\widehat{\Theta}_{T,n}(f)$ from Remark \ref{rem:trapezoidal}, this means that both $\widehat{\Gamma}_{T,n}(f)$ and $\widehat{\Theta}_{T,n}(f)$ are rate optimal for $f\in H^{1}(\R^{d})$, when $X$ is a Brownian motion.
-Moreover, no other quadrature rule can achieve a better rate exploiting possible higher smoothness of $f$.
-The minimal asymptotic error corresponds exactly to the asymptotic variance from (\ref{eq:trapezoid_clt}) for the trapezoidal rule $\widehat{\Theta}_{T,n}(f)$.
-It therefore efficient in the sense that it achieves the minimal asymptotic variance, while $\widehat{\Gamma}_{T,n}(f)$ is not.
-For an optimality result with respect to $f\in H^{s}(\R^{d})$, $0\leq s<1$, cf. \citep{Altmeyer2017}.
+In view of Theorems \ref{thm:CLT_II} and \ref{thm:CLT_III}, this means that both $\widehat{\Gamma}_{T,n}(f)$ and the trapezoidal rule estimator $\widehat{\Theta}_{T,n}(f)$ are rate optimal for $f\in H^{1}(\R^{d})$ when $X$ is a Brownian motion, while $\widehat{\Theta}_{T,n}(f)$ is even efficient.
+In particular, no other quadrature rule for equidistant observation times can achieve a better rate by exploiting higher smoothness of $f$.
+The minimal asymptotic $L^2(\P)$ error corresponds exactly to the asymptotic variance from (\ref{eq:trapezoid_clt}) with respect to $\widehat{\Theta}_{T,n}(f)$.